gwidgets/gwt-polymer-starter-kit/README.md

 ## Dependency Injection

 There are two versions so far.
-The version that uses DI is under the forlder.
-Google Dagger 2 is used for dependency, as GIN is outdated and not maintained anymore.
+The version that uses DI is under the directory gwt-polymer-starter-kit-with-di.
+Google Dagger 2 is used for dependency injection, as GIN is outdated and not maintained anymore.
 Annotations are automatically processed after running mvn compile.
 The maven build-helper-maven-plugin automatically adds the generated classes to the classpath at build time.

 ## License